Improving Force Protection on Mine Counter Measures Vessels

-We were tasked to investigate the feasibility and practicality of installing a dedicated C2 solution to address the lack of force protection communications to fixed weapons positions.
+STS Defence was tasked to investigate the feasibility and practicality of installing a dedicated C2 solution to address the lack of force protection communications to fixed weapons positions.

-STS Defence were tasked with installing and demonstrating the system during a very short window while the ship was alongside in Bahrain.
+We were tasked with installing and demonstrating the system during a very short window while the ship was alongside in Bahrain.
 If the trial was to be a success, we knew that we would have to work closely with our customer and the ship’s personnel.

 During the trial period, the system was subject to intensive use and reporting which resulted in a resounding success for the platform and Fleet capability, fulfilling 90% of the gunnery communications user requirement.